tatuylonen/wiktextract/README.md

 * --pages-dir DIR: save all wiktionary pages under this directory (mostly for debugging)
 * --db-path PATH: save/use database from this path (for debugging)
 * --page FILE or TITLE: read page from file or database, can be specified multiple times(first line must be "TITLE: pagetitle"; file should use UTF-8 encoding)
-* --num-threads THREADS: use this many parallel processes (needs 4GB/process)
+* --num-processes PROCESSES: use this many parallel processes (needs 4GB/process)
 * --human-readable: print human-readable JSON with indentation (no longer machine-readable)
 * --override PATH: override pages with files in this directory(first line of the file must be TITLE: pagetitle)